-(i) Construction.
-Potential conflict among communities - Communities may disagree to the rehabilitation of existing dumpsites located close to them.
-They may also disagree with the planned construction of a new landfill, especially if it will be located close to them.

-(ii) Construction Possible resistance among waste-pickers - Despite its good intentions and anticipated positive impacts, some waste-pickers may consider the project as a threat to their current source of livelihood.
+- (i) Construction.
+Potential conflict among communities Communities may disagree to the rehabilitation of existing dumpsites located close to them.
+They may also disagree with the planned construction of a new landfill, especially if it will be located close to them. - (ii) Construction Possible resistance among waste-pickers Despite its good intentions and anticipated positive impacts, some waste-pickers may consider the project as a threat to their current source of livelihood.
 They may think that the project will limit their activities or, worse, prevent them from continuing with their current activities.
-Waste-pickers are also considered non-legal workers.

-(iii) Construction.
-Physical and economic displacement from land acquisition and/or imposition of restrictions on land use/access - Physical displacement refers to loss of residential land or shelter and/or relocation, while economic displacement pertains to loss of land, assets, or access to assets, leading to loss of income sources or other means of livelihood.13 The project may require the acquisition of land or cause to impose restrictions on the use of or access to land, causing temporary or permanent economic displacement to specific stakeholders

-(iv) Construction.
-Competition over local utilities, services, and resources - The influx of workers and other individuals seeking to benefit from the potential economic gains from the project may strain the current resources of the host municipalities.
+Waste-pickers are also considered non-legal workers. - (iii) Construction.
+Physical and economic displacement from land acquisition and/or imposition of restrictions on land use Physical displacement refers to loss of residential land or shelter and/or relocation, while economic displacement pertains to loss of land, assets, or access to assets, leading to loss of income sources or other means of livelihood.28 The project may require the acquisition of land or cause to impose restrictions on the use of or access to land, causing temporary or permanent economic displacement to specific stakeholders - (iv) Construction.
+Competition over local utilities, services, and resources The influx of workers and other individuals seeking to benefit from the potential economic gains from the project may strain the current resources of the host municipalities.
 The influx of individuals may also cause competition over basic facilities and services as well as Sexual Exploitation Abuse and Sexual Harassment (SEA/SH) as a result of labor influx.
-There can also be a risk for Indigenous Peoples with influx of workers.

-(v) Construction: Improper management of negative environmental impacts from the project's construction- Activities during the project's construction are not expected to result to adverse impacts to the environment, but may pose risks to the health and safety of workers and community members alike.
-For the construction phase, these adverse impacts include noise, air, and water pollution; accidents caused by the operation of heavy machinery and by increased vehicular traffic and associated risks linked to road accidents specifically for landfill construction in closer vichinity to communities; and possible spread of infectious and vector-borne diseases caused by the influx of workers and other individuals seeking to benefit from the potential economic gains from the project and by the disturbance of vegetation.
+There can also be a risk for Indigenous Peoples with influx of workers. - (v) Construction: Improper management of negative environmental impacts from the project's construction-Activities during the project's construction are not expected to result to adverse impacts to the environment, but may pose risks to the health and safety of workers and community members alike.
+For the construction phase, these adverse impacts include noise, air, and water pollution; accidents caused by the operation of heavy machinery and by increased vehicular traffic and associated risks linked to road accidents specifically for landfill construction in closer vichinity to communities; and possible spread of infectious and vectorborne diseases caused by the influx of workers and other individuals seeking to benefit from the potential economic gains from the project and by the disturbance of vegetation.

-(vi) Construction.
-Potential risk of weak public participation and public information disclosure - which can lead to waste-pickers and neighboring communities insufficiently informed about the Project, the options for landfill locations being assessed and suitability of different sites and environmental and social mitigation measures of sanitary landfills.

-(vii) Operation.
-Risk of further marginalization of vulnerable groups - Physical and economic displacement resulting from the project may further marginalize vulnerable sectors.
-Hiring processes/policies may not be fair and inclusive, creating bias against vulnerable groups, such as women or other adults with limited educational background.
-Workplace conditions may not be compliant with local laws and policies, as well as with international standards.
-Women, children, and the elderly, most especially, may be forced to work or continue with waste picking under unsafe work environment or arrangement,

-(viii) Operation.
-Improper management of negative environmental impacts from the project's operation phases - For the operation phase, there are also risks of adverse impacts in terms of noise, air and water pollutoin, accidents and potential road accidents for the waste trucks.

-13 Definition lifted from ESS5.
+28 Definition lifted from ESS5.